Assimi Goïta: Second coup d'état and current rule (2021–present)

 Goïta was involved in a second coup d'état on 24 May 2021, after which he seized power.
 President Ndaw and Prime Minister Moctar Ouane were detained.
 Goïta claimed that Ndaw was attempting to "sabotage" the transition to democracy, and committed to elections in 2022.
 The coup was instigated by Goïta's claim that Ndaw failed to consult him about a cabinet reshuffle.
 It was alleged that one of the motives for the latest coup was the removal of Colonel Sadio Camara as defense minister.
 Camara was reinstated as defense minister by Goïta following his takeover.

 On 28 May 2021, the constitutional court declared him interim president of Mali.
 The court ruling stated that Goïta should carry the title "president of the transition, head of state" to "lead the transition process to its conclusion".
 On the same day, he said that he would name a prime minister from the M5-RFP coalition.
 Choguel Kokalla Maïga was eventually nominated to form a cabinet.
-On 20 July 2021, Goïta was attacked by a knifeman while praying at the Grand Mosque in Bamako amid festivities for the Eid al-Adha.
+On 20 July 2021, Goïta was attacked by a knife-wielding man while praying at the Grand Mosque in Bamako amid festivities for the Eid al-Adha.
 The attacker was then immediately arrested after failing to stab the President.
 Overall two men were arrested by the security forces.
-One of them was however found to be a special forces soldier wrongly assumed to be the attacker's accomplice.
+One of them was, however, found to be a special forces soldier wrongly assumed to be the attacker's accomplice.
 The knifeman, identified as a teacher, died in custody five days after the attack.
 The cause of death is unknown.